gelndjj/Brute_pass/README.md

 ```

 ### SUMMARY
-Brute_pass uses brute force computing to find out any password; the time to find it out will depend on your computer power.
+Brute_pass uses brute force computing to find out any password; the time to find it out will depend on your computer's computing power.

 ### FEATURES
 The chosen password can be composed of: